MicrosoftDocs/OfficeDocs-Support/Exchange/ExchangeOnline/administration/site-mailbox-retirement-faq.md

 If the cmdlet returns a blank output, your organization doesn't use site mailboxes.
 Therefore, your organization won't be affected by this feature retirement.

-If the output is not blank, you'll see a list of the site mailboxes and their associated SharePoint site URLs.
+If your organization uses site mailboxes, you'll see a list of the site mailboxes and their associated SharePoint site URLs.
 To prepare for the site mailbox retirement, we recommend that you [back up the site mailboxes and then delete them](/sharepoint/deprecation-of-site-mailboxes).

 [Back to top](#summary)

-## What should I do if I want to keep the data in my site mailboxes?
+## How can I keep the data from my site mailboxes?

 If you want to keep the data that's in your site mailboxes, you can migrate the site mailboxes to either [Microsoft 365 Groups](/microsoft-365/admin/create-groups/office-365-groups) or shared mailboxes by using one of the following methods.